sarah1985/is210_lesson_12/README.rst

 Overview
 ========

-This week, we learn about benmarking Python programming techniques.
-Just becuase your code works doesn't mean it is the optimal solution.
+This week, we learn about benchmarking Python programming techniques.
+Just because your code works doesn't mean it is the optimal solution.
 Sometimes you have to evaluate two or more solution to the same problem and decide which works better for your purposes.